Holden V8 engine: 308 / 5.0 L

+344

+350 / Harrop Stroker

 HSV vehicles featured a variety of more powerful versions of the 5.0-litre, which were also available on regular V8 Holdens as part of the SV Enhanced package.
-Additionally, from 1994 with the VR series, a 5733 cc "stroker" was standard on the HSV GTS and optional on the HSV Senator, and later on the Statesman/Caprice-based Grange from that model's introduction in 1996.
+Additionally, from 1994 with the VR series, a 5733 cc "stroker" was standard on the HSV GTS and optional on the HSV Senator, and later on the Statesman/Caprice-based Grange from its introduction in 1996.